robert-westenberger/knowledgebase/system-design/interview.md

 Later, it will guide for data partitioning and management.
 The candidate should identify various system entities, how they will interact with eachother, and different aspects of data management like storage, transporation, encryption, etc.

 Which database system should we use?
 Will NoSQL, or a relational database better fit our needs?
 What kind of block storage should we use to store photos and videos?

+## High-level design
+Draw a block diagram with 5-6 boxes representing the core components of our system.
+We should identify enough components that are needed to to solve the actual problem from end to end.

 # Example Designing Twitter
 ## Requirements Clarifications
 - Will users of our service be able to post tweets and follow other people?